epam/edp-codebase-operator/README.md

 In order to install the Codebase Operator, follow the steps below:

 1. To add the Helm EPAMEDP Charts for local client, run "helm repo add":

      ```bash
      helm repo add epamedp https://epam.github.io/edp-helm-charts/stable
      ```

 2. Choose available Helm chart version:

      ```bash
      helm search repo epamedp/codebase-operator -l
      NAME                           CHART VERSION   APP VERSION     DESCRIPTION
      epamedp/codebase-operator      2.13.0          2.13.0          A Helm chart for EDP Codebase Operator
      epamedp/codebase-operator      2.12.0          2.12.0          A Helm chart for EDP Codebase Operator
      epamedp/codebase-operator      2.10.1          2.10.1          A Helm chart for EDP Codebase Operator
-     epamedp/codebase-operator      2.10.0          2.10.0          A Helm chart for EDP Codebase Operator
      ```

     _**NOTE:** It is highly recommended to use the latest released version._